Rail service has been a part of it since the beginning,

 that would allow the ends to lay on top of the abutments without needing critical alignment.

-And there should have been two support towers or bents from those two footings in the river.
+And there could have been two support towers or bents from those two footings in the river.
+I have no record of what that rail bridge looked like,

 None of the grinding equipment existed at the main mill dam by the time I was there in the 1970's,